Jahaja/aggro/README.md

-Aggro is a simple feed aggregator written in python using gevent
+Aggro is a simple feed aggregator written in python using gevent<br>

 ## Installation

+To install the requirements: <br>
-pip install -r requirements.txt python setup.py install
+pip install -r requirements.txt<br>

+And to install aggro:<br>

+python setup.py install<br>

 ## Usage